Garrison LEARNS Corridor

-The City of Gastonia’s Garrison LEARNS (Library, Education, Arts, Recreation, Nature, & Science) Project is more than just a transportation project; it aims to transform the transportation infrastructure of the civic core of Gastonia to promote sustainable modes of transportation, enhance connectivity, improve multimodal safety and accessibility, and stimulate economic growth.
+The City of Gastonia’s Garrison LEARNS (Library, Education, Art, Recreation, Nature, & Science) Project is more than just a transportation project; it aims to transform the transportation infrastructure of the civic core of Gastonia to promote sustainable modes of transportation, enhance connectivity, improve multimodal safety and accessibility, and stimulate economic growth.
 This is achieved by prioritizing pedestrian-friendly designs and implementing bicycle infrastructure.
 Moreover, by prioritizing transportation choice, affordability, and environmental responsibility, Garrison LEARNS aims to significantly improve the quality of life for everyone in the community as well as serve as the cornerstone of a regional vision for a vibrant, sustainable, and accessible multimodal corridor.

 Garrison Boulevard is home to the most significant concentration of civic anchors outside of Gastonia’s downtown core.
 Those civic anchors include the Schiele Museum of Natural History, Grier Middle School, Gaston County Library Main Branch, Lineberger Park, and the Avon/Catawba Creeks Greenway trailhead.
 Garrison LEARNS encompasses not just a stretch of pavement, but the hopes and aspirations of entire communities.
 In addition to the key civic anchors mentioned above, the Garrison LEARNS Corridor hosts other significant multimodal generators, including two large churches, several healthcare services, and a variety of local businesses.
 The corridor is a significant part of the City’s transportation network, providing east-to-west mobility south of the City’s downtown area while acting as a parallel route to US 74 (Franklin Boulevard).